Leica SL2-S Review

 The Leica SL2-S feels like a good move for me and wasn’t too difficult as I had not invested in a line of Nikkor Z lenses.
 I only had to swap a couple of adapters and was ready to go with the SL2-S.

-Buying an SL2-S used in 2024 makes sense to me from a cost standpoint and I say this even as I bought it merely a week before the SL3 was announced, a nice camera at more than double the cost.
-Most specs of the SL3 were known before the release and I knew it would come in at a price higher than I was prepared to pay.
+Buying an SL2-S used in 2024 makes sense to me from a cost standpoint, and I say this even as I bought it merely a week before the SL3 was announced: a nice camera at more than double the cost.
+Most of the SL3's specs were known before the release, and I knew it would come in at a price higher than I was prepared to pay.

-I am sure there are plenty of benefits to the 60-megapixel sensor and overall new specs and I hope I will get a chance to review it before long.
-24-megapixel is usually enough for my style of photography and in a pinch the multishot mode creating 96-megapixel files has been easy to use.
+I am sure the 60-megapixel sensor and overall new specs have plenty of benefits, and I hope I will get a chance to review them soon.
+24-megapixel is usually enough for my style of photography, and in a pinch, the multishot mode creating 96-megapixel files has been easy to use.

-The SL2-S has been said to be one of the best cameras for adapting M-Mount lenses and from my brief experience I believe there may be truth to this statement.
-I find my two Voigtländer lenses to perform slightly better on this platform.
+The SL2-S has been said to be one of the best cameras for adapting M-mount lenses, and from my brief experience, I believe this statement may be true.
+My two Voigtländer lenses perform slightly better on this platform.

 This could also be the result of using a better Novoflex adapter.
 I have also briefly tried a Leica Summicron-M 50mm f/2, and my friend Chris’ Heliar 12mm and Zeiss ZM 21mm f/2.8.
 All of these lenses work well with the SL2-S.

-At the end of the day, I come back to the craftsmanship, design, and user interface that makes this camera a joy to pick up, look at, and use in the field.
-So far I have been happy with the results.
+At the end of the day, I return to the craftsmanship, design, and user interface that makes this camera a joy to pick up, look at, and use in the field.
+So far, I have been happy with the results.

-A quick thanks to Julian and Kyle for helping out with SL2-S and SL2 test drives and questions.
-It made the decision much easier.
+Thanks to Julian and Kyle for helping with SL2-S and SL2 test drives and questions.
+It made the decision much more straightforward.

 Stay tuned for more Leica content coming up soon.